 And the imaging is far better than you could typically hope for in a closed-back headset.
 There’s a great sense of depth to the sound, something we’re sure many an FPS player among you will appreciate.
 Locating just where the gunshots or footsteps are coming from has never been easier.

 As far as the volume goes, you can crank these cans up to eleven without distorting the sound whatsoever.

-As if this weren’t enough, you get a mind-boggling, trend-setting, unprecedented 100 hours of battery life.
-The GSP 370 arrived into the gaming headset scene like a boss, ready to accept all challenges, and so far there are few who could stand up to it.
+As if this wasn’t enough, you get a mind-boggling, trend-setting, unprecedented 100 hours of battery life.
+The GSP 370 arrived into the gaming headset scene like a boss, ready to accept all challenges, and so far, few could stand up to it.